Red River (manga): Enemies

 The third and current Tawananna (queen) of the Hittite Empire.
 A former princess of Babylonia, Nakia was sent to Suppililiuma at the age of 15 in exchange for monetary aid.
 Desperately lonely and jealous of the emperor's second wife Queen Hinti, Nakia offered all of her jewelry to Urhi and begged him to escape with her to start a new life.
 When he claimed he could not give her the life and children she deserved, she reluctantly "fulfilled her duty" and gave birth to Prince Juda.
 Because Juda bore little to no resemblance to Suppililiuma, Nakia dedicated her life to ensuring that he assumed the Hittite throne by any means necessary.

 It was Nakia's spell that took Yuri from her original time frame, and she intended to use Yuri's blood as part of a curse to kill the five princes ahead of her son in line for the throne.
 Foiled by Prince Kail in her initial attempts to secure Yuri, Nakia constantly and shamelessly manipulates people and situations to her benefit.
-Her schemings come to an end, however, when her son Juda publicly attacks her for her evil deeds, screaming that he renounces the royal throne; she is subsequently deposed and placed under his supervision.
+Her schemings come to an end, however, when her son Juda publicly attacks her for her evil deeds, renouncing the royal throne; she is subsequently deposed and placed under his supervision.

 Nakia is a high priestess, and she has control over water, using certain kinds of enchanted water as a form of mind control.
 The character is loosely based on the historical Tawananna Mal-Nikal of Babylon.